Talar Neck ORIF

 Potential Specific Complications

-The blood supply to the talus is through small blood vessels that run along or near the talar neck.
-Therefore a fracture to this area may lead to a loss of blood supply to part of (or all) of the talar body (the part of the talus directly under the ankle).
-When this occurs it is called avascular necrosis (AVN) of the talar body.
-If the talar body loses its blood supply the bone can soften and collapse when a new blood supply is re-established (usually 2-12 months post-injury).
-AVN with an associated collapse of the talar body invariably leads to ankle arthritis and/or subtalar arthritis.
+- Avascular Necrosis (AVN) of the Talar Body.
+The blood is supplied to the talus through small blood vessels that run along or near the talar neck.
+Therefore, a fracture to this area may lead to a loss of blood supply to part of (or all) of the talar body (the part of the talus directly under the ankle).
+This becomes even more likely if the talus itself dislocates, or moves out of place, because the blood vessels get kinked or torn.
+When this occurs, it is called avascular necrosis (AVN) of the talar body.
+If the talar body loses its blood supply, the bone can soften and collapse when a new blood supply is re-established (usually 2-12 months post-injury).
+AVN with an associated collapse of the talar body invariably leads to ankle arthritis and/or subtalar arthritis (arthritis below the ankle joint).
 AVN of the talus is common after talar neck fractures.
 However, many patients have some AVN of the talus without collapse.